17 Things You Can Do For a Greener Home

 Buying produce at the grocery store can add up depending on the items you purchase.
 But if you start a garden of your own, you can harvest produce cheaply each year.
 A well-maintained food garden can produce one-half pound of produce per square foot per growing season, according to the National Gardening Association.
 A 600-square foot garden could produce 300 pounds of fresh produce and save $600 a year, according to the NGA.

 Add a Rain Garden

 Building a rain garden at your home has a two-fold benefit.
-One, it protects streams, rivers and lakes from polluted runoff.
-Two, it can help keep water out of your basement and eliminate muddy puddles in your yard.
+It protects streams, rivers and lakes from polluted runoff.
+And it can help keep water out of your basement and eliminate muddy puddles in your yard.

-It’s recommended to use native grasses for your rain garden and plants with deep roots.
+Use native grasses and plants with deep roots for your rain garden.
 It’s also possible to help pollinators with your rain garden by including plants like aster.
-Goldenrod and milkweed are also viable options.
-Check with local garden centers to find the best native grasses that are pollinator friendly as well.
+Goldenrod and milkweed are other viable options.
+Check with local garden centers to find the best native grasses that are pollinator-friendly.

-One of the ways to help decrease water pollution at home is to prevent any kind of pollution through stormwater runoff.
-Prevent water runoff by paying attention to your yard drainage.
+One of the ways to help decrease water pollution at home is to prevent stormwater runoff.
+So pay attention to your yard drainage.
 There are several options to achieve better drainage and limit the impact of water runoff around your home and local waterways.
 Find out how to build a creek bed as one way to address runoff.

 Prop up Pollinators with Plant Selection